 Here are some helpful things you can do this October, during Breast Cancer Awareness Month:

 What are we doing?
 In honor of Breast Cancer we’re PINK-ing it up to spread awareness!
-We’ve changed our paw logo to pink and we’ve called out some of our pink products to help you post, share, pin and do your thing on social media.
+We’ve called out some of our pink products to help you post, share, pin and do your thing on social media.